WrestleMania XL

-WrestleMania XL was a 2024 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 40th annual WrestleMania and took place as a two-night event on Saturday, April 6, and Sunday, April 7, 2024, at Lincoln Financial Field in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+WrestleMania XL was a 2024 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 40th annual WrestleMania and took place as a two-night event on April 6 and April 7, 2024, at Lincoln Financial Field in Philadelphia, Pennsylvania.
 This was the second WrestleMania to be held in Philadelphia, after WrestleMania XV in 1999.

 This was the first WrestleMania held after WWE merged with the Endeavor subsidiary Ultimate Fighting Championship (UFC) in September 2023, under the banner of TKO Group Holdings.
 It was subsequently the first WrestleMania under TKO and the first not directly under McMahon family control.
-It was also the final WrestleMania to livestream on the standalone WWE Network in most international markets as the service moved to Netflix in January 2025, with only a select few territories still maintaining the WWE Network due to pre-existing contracts.
+It was also the final WrestleMania to livestream on the standalone WWE Network in most international markets as the service moved to Netflix in January 2025, with only a select few territories maintaining the WWE Network until early 2026 due to pre-existing contracts before they also transferred to Netflix.

 The card comprised a total of 14 matches, evenly divided between each night.
 In the main event for Night 1, The Bloodline (The Rock and Roman Reigns) defeated Cody Rhodes and Seth "Freakin" Rollins in a tag team match, which made the stipulation of the Undisputed WWE Universal Championship match on Night 2 a Bloodline Rules match.
-In other prominent matches, Sami Zayn defeated Gunther to win Raw's Intercontinental Championship, ending the latter's record-setting reign at 666 days, and in the opening bout, Rhea Ripley defeated Becky Lynch to retain Raw's Women's World Championship.
+In other prominent matches, Sami Zayn defeated Gunther to win Raw's Intercontinental Championship, ending Gunther's record 666-day title reign, and in the opening bout, Rhea Ripley defeated Becky Lynch to retain Raw's Women's World Championship.